China–Pakistan relations: United Nations

 In July 2019, Pakistan was one of 50 countries that backed China's policies in Xinjiang, signing a joint letter to the UNHRC commending China's "remarkable achievements in the field of human rights", claiming "Now safety and security has returned to Xinjiang and the fundamental human rights of people of all ethnic groups there are safeguarded.
 In November 2019, Pakistan was one of 54 countries that signed a joint statement supporting China's Xinjiang policies.
 In June 2020, Pakistan was one of 53 countries that backed the Hong Kong national security law at the United Nations.

 Military relations

 There are strong military ties between China and Pakistan.
 This alliance between two neighbouring East-South Asian nations is significant geopolitically.
 The strong military ties primarily aim to counter regional Indian and American influence, and was also to repel Soviet influence in the area.
 In recent years this relationship has strengthened through ongoing military projects and agreements between Pakistan and China.

-According to Stockholm International Peace Research Institute, Pakistan is China's biggest arms buyer, counting for nearly 47% of Chinese arms exports.
+According to Stockholm International Peace Research Institute (SIPRI), Pakistan is China's biggest arms buyer, counting for nearly 63% of Chinese arms exports.
+According to SIPRI, 81% of Pakistan's arms imports between 2019 and 2024 came from China.
 Since 1962, China has been a steady source of military equipment to the Pakistani Army, helping establish ammunition factories, providing technological assistance and modernising existing facilities.

-Most recently, the Chinese Chengdu J-10B fighter was compared to its closest American counterpart, the Lockheed Martin F-16C Block 52/60, the most advanced F-16, for orders on either aircraft for the Pakistan Air Force, resulting in the wins of the Chinese Chengdu J-10B.
-Accordingly, the Chengdu J-10C had more advanced technology such as its radar and OLS targeting system, and its new generation stealthy features, such as its DSI intake gave it an edge over the Lockheed Martin F-16.

 China and Pakistan are involved in several projects to enhance military and weaponry systems, which include the joint development of the JF-17 Thunder fighter aircraft, K-8 Karakorum advance training aircraft, a tailor-made training aircraft for the Pakistan Air Force based on the Chinese domestic Hongdu L-15, space technology, AWACS systems, Al-Khalid tanks, which China granted license production and tailor-made modifications based on the initial Chinese Type 90 and/or MBT-2000.
 The Chinese has designed tailor-made advanced weapons for Pakistan, making it a strong military power in the South Asian region.
 The armies have a schedule for organising joint military exercises.

 China is the largest investor in Pakistan's Gwadar Deep Sea Port, which is strategically located at the mouth of the Strait of Hormuz.
 It is viewed warily by both the U.S. and India as a possible launchpad for the Chinese Navy, giving them the ability to launch submarines and warships in the Indian Ocean.
 China has recently pledged to invest nearly 43 billion US dollars.